sc-voice/sc-voice/docs/en/500-intro-de.md

 ![download link](/sc-voice/assets/img/bilara.png?raw=true)

-This allows for a translation with a high degree of consistency, and it is even possible with incomplete knowledge of Pali, since it is always shows the English translation along with the Pali.
+This allows for a translation with a high degree of consistency, and it is even possible with incomplete knowledge of Pali, since it always shows the English translation along with the Pali.

 In addition, <a href="https://www.npmjs.com/package/scv-bilara" target="_blank">scv-bilara</a>, developed by Karl Lew and used in Voice, provides a trilingual search function which is very useful.